10 Effects of Narcissistic Parents and How to Deal

 4. Narcissistic parents create an illusion in the virtual world

-Narcissistic parents create an illusion for the rest of the world; with the growing millennial trends of social media, they present an entirely different perspective in the virtual world.
+Narcissistic parents create an illusion for the rest of the world; with the growing millennial social media trends, they present an entirely different perspective in the virtual world.
+The lucrative Instagram images, superficial Facebook status, and attractive elements that surfaced on the Internet are often misleading and manipulative.

-5. They make the children lose individuality
+5. They make the children lose their individuality

+Unfortunately, they compare the credentials between siblings or other children, which makes the children lose their identity and self-esteem.
 Instead of being an empathetic pillar for their children during a crisis, they consider the child a burden and disgraceful to the family.

 All of their thought processes and mentality revolve around their social prestige and mental peace, completely ignoring the psychology of the offspring.

-10 effects of narcissistic parents on their children
+13 effects of narcissistic parents on their children

 1. Limited expression